stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 Welcome to Stormpath's Python SDK Quickstart!

 This quickstart will get you up and running with Stormpath in about 10 minutes and give you a good initial feel for the Stormpath Python SDK.
 During this quickstart, you will do the following:

- * Install the Stormpath SDK
+ * Install the Stormpath SDK.
- * Create an API Key that allows you to make REST API calls with Stormpath
+ * Create an API Key that allows you to make REST API calls with Stormpath.
- * Register an Application
+ * Register an Application.
- * Create a User Account
+ * Create a User Account.
- * Search for a User Account
+ * Search for a User Account.
- * Authenticate a User Account
+ * Authenticate a User Account.

-Stormpath also can do a lot more like Groups, Multitenancy, Social Integration, and Security workflows which you can learn more about at the end of this quickstart.
+Stormpath also can do a lot more (*like Groups, Multitenancy, Social Integration, and Security workflows*) which you can learn more about at the end of this quickstart.

 Let's get started!